John Larch: Film

-After his lead role in the radio serial Captain Starr of Space during the broadcast season of 1953–1954, he began to perform increasingly in films.
-He was usually cast on the "big screen" in Westerns (How The West Was Won, 1962) and in other action films outside that genre, including Miracle of the White Stallions as General George S. Patton Jr. (1963), the television film Collision Course: Truman vs. MacArthur as General Omar Bradley (1976), and replacing James Gregory as Mac in the Matt Helm movie The Wrecking Crew (1969) starring Dean Martin, Sharon Tate, and Elke Sommer.
-Larch also appears in two 1971 Clint Eastwood films, Dirty Harry and Play Misty for Me.
+After his lead role in the radio serial Captain Starr of Space during the broadcast season of 1953–1954, Larch began to perform increasingly in films.
+He was usually cast on the "big screen" in Westerns like How The West Was Won in 1962 and in other action films outside that genre, including Miracle of the White Stallions as General George S. Patton Jr. (1963), the television film Collision Course: Truman vs. MacArthur as General Omar Bradley (1976), and replacing James Gregory as Mac in the Matt Helm movie The Wrecking Crew (1969) starring Dean Martin, Sharon Tate, and Elke Sommer.
+Larch also appeared in two 1971 Clint Eastwood films, Dirty Harry and Play Misty for Me.

 Television

-Larch had the role of Captain Ben Foster on the NBC series Convoy (1965-1966).
+Larch had the role of Captain Ben Foster on the NBC series Convoy (1965–1966).
 He guest-starred in Jefferson Drum; Johnny Ringo; Riverboat; Naked City (three episodes); Stoney Burke; Route 66 (three episodes); The Fugitive (two episodes); The Invaders; The Restless Gun (four episodes); Gunsmoke (seven episodes); The Virginian (four episodes, one of which was in 1970 as the Sheriff on The Men From Shiloh, which was the rebranded name that year for The Virginian); Bonanza; The Man From U.N.C.L.E.; Hawaii Five-0; Mission Impossible (two episodes); The Troubleshooters; Bus Stop; The Law and Mr. Jones; Bat Masterson (season one, episode 30, which aired on 27 May 1959); The Rifleman; the final episode of the James Stewart legal drama Hawkins; The Feather and Father Gang; The Millionaire; three episodes of Twilight Zone: "Perchance to Dream", "Dust", and "It's a Good Life", (S3 E8 1961) in which he played Bill Mumy's father with Mumy as a young boy; Rawhide, in the episode "Incident At Sugar Creek" (1962) as Sam Garrett; Vega$, in the season three episode "Deadly Blessing"; Dynasty (seven episodes); and Dallas (seven episodes).
 He also starred as hunter Sam in Daniel Boone in the episode, Chief Mingo.
-Appeared in Cannon (1973 TV series), Episode - To Ride A Tiger.
+Appeared in Cannon (1973 TV series), Episode – To Ride A Tiger.

 Personal life

 Larch married actress Vivi Janiss, the former wife of actor Bob Cummings.
-Larch and Vivi married in Los Angeles in March 1955.
-Vivi died in 1988.
+Larch and Janiss married in Los Angeles in March 1955.
+Janiss died in 1988.
 The couple had no children.